gotzmann/comet/README.md

 - Blazing fast with 100K HTTP requests per second and ~0.1 ms latency on commodity cloud hardware
 - Really cross-platform, works like a charm on Linux, MacOS and Windows 7/8/10
 - Based on bullet-proof components from Guzzle, SlimPHP and Workerman
+- Extendable with Composer: use ORM and templating engine of your choice
 - PSR compliant with native implementations of all PSR-7 interfaces
-- Has its own HTTP Client with simple interface
+- Has its own HTTP client with simple interface

 ## Comet = Guzzle + SlimPHP + Workerman + magic

 Comet gets all superpowers from Guzzle, Slim and Workerman components as well as adds its own magic.

-[Guzzle](https://github.com/guzzle) is a set of PHP components to work with HTTP/1.1 and HTTP/2 services
+[Guzzle](https://github.com/guzzle) is a set of PHP components to work with HTTP/1.1 and HTTP/2 services.

 [Slim](https://github.com/slimphp/Slim) is a micro-framework that helps write simple yet powerful web applications and APIs based on modern PSR standards.